Carolyn Fairbanks, Ph.D.

-The spinal cord carries pain signals to the brain via excitatory neurotransmission and contains most of the same inhibitory neurotransmission systems as the brain.
-Spinal delivery of analgesics that activate such inhibitory systems offers a very selective method of pain control that can increase the therapeutic index of such analgesics by reducing or eliminating their exposure to brain regions that mediate undesired side effects.
+Pain originates in peripheral nerves and carried via the spinal cord to the brain via excitatory neurotransmission.
+Inhibitory neurotransmission systems reside both in the periphery and in the spinal cord and serve to modulate pain signals.
+Targeted therapeutic delivery to the spinal cord or design of therapeutics that cannot cross the blood brain barrier can activate such inhibitory systems.
+Such approaches can exact a very selective method of pain control that greatly increases the therapeutic index of such therapeutics by reducing or eliminating their exposure to brain regions that mediate undesired side effects, such as addiction.

 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)

 - Mol Ther.
 2023 Jan 28:S1525-0016(23)00054-0.
 Long-term reversal of chronic pain behavior in rodents through elevation of spinal agmatine.

 - Skorput AGJ, Gore R, Schorn R, Riedl MS, Marron Fernandez de Velasco E, Hadlich B, Kitto KF, Fairbanks CA, Vulchanova L. Targeting the somatosensory system with AAV9 and AAV2retro viral vectors.
 PLoS One.
 2022 Mar 10;17(3):e0264938.

 - Pflepsen KR, Peterson CD, Kitto KF, Riedl MS, McIvor RS, Wilcox GL, Vulchanova L, Fairbanks CA. Biodistribution of adeno-associated virus serotype 5 viral vectors following intrathecal injection.
 Mol Pharm.
 2021 Aug 30. doi: 10.1021/acs.molpharmaceut.1c00252.